Welcome to Commons 1.6!

 With free websites, domain mapping, and tools to facilitate publicity, planning and registration, you can create a hub to post agendas, discuss issues, aggregate tweets, live-stream presentations, share archives, and keep the conversation going.

 5th Annual Accessibility Conference – April 25, 2014

 The 5th Annual Accessibility Conference, intended to bring together CUNY professionals and other interested parties in the fields of higher education and disability services, will be held on April 25th, 2014 at John Jay College of Criminal Justice.

-The 10th annual CUE conference will take place on May 2nd at LaGuardia Community College and will explore Learning Inside and Outside the Classroom.
-Keynote: Dr. George D. Kuh.
+Register for the 10th annual CUE conference, taking place on May 2, 2014 at LaGuardia Community College.
+This conference will explore Learning Inside and Outside the Classroom with a keynote from Dr. George D. Kuh.

 Welcome to WordPress 3.8!

 The Commons just upgraded to WordPress 3.8 and the dashboard now has a beautiful new look and feel.
 Read about all the new features and check out the sleek and responsive Twenty Fourteen, new to our collection of almost 150 themes.

 When you invite colleagues or grad students to join the Commons, your group, and (if you have one) your group’s blog, save time and do it in one process.

 The Creative Writing programs at Brooklyn, City, Hunter, and Queens have a group and blog on the Commons where MFA candidates share information.
 Check out this year's Turnstyle Reading Series and other upcoming campus readings.